Carbon tax: History and Rationale

+Design

+The design of a carbon tax involves two primary factors: the level of the tax, and the use of the revenue.
+The former is based on the social cost of carbon (SCC), which attempts to calculate the numeric cost of the externalities of carbon pollution.
+The precise number is the subject of debate in environmental and policy circles.
+A higher SCC corresponds with a higher evaluation of the costs of carbon pollution on society.
+Stanford University scientists have estimated the social cost of carbon to be upwards of $200 per ton.
+More conservative estimates pin the cost at around $50.

+The use of the revenue is another subject of debate in carbon tax proposals.
+A government may use revenue to increase its discretionary spending, or address deficits.
+However, such proposals often run the risk of being regressive, and sparking backlash among the public due to an increased cost of energy associated with such taxes.
+To avoid this and increase the popularity of a carbon tax, a government may make the carbon tax revenue-neutral.
+This can be done by reducing income tax proportionate to the level of the carbon tax, or by returning carbon tax revenues to citizens as a dividend.

 Carbon leakage

-Carbon leakage happens when the regulation of emissions in one country/sector pushes those emissions to other places that with less regulation.
+Carbon leakage happens when the regulation of emissions in one country/sector pushes those emissions to other places with less regulation.
 Leakage effects can be both negative (i.e., increasing the effectiveness of reducing overall emissions) and positive (reducing the effectiveness of reducing overall emissions).
 Negative leakages, which are desirable, can be referred to as "spill-over".

 According to one study, short-term leakage effects need to be judged against long-term effects.
 A policy that, for example, establishes carbon taxes only in developed countries might leak emissions to developing countries.
 However, a desirable negative leakage could occur due to reduced demand for coal, oil, and gas in developed countries, lowering prices.
-This could allow developing countries to substitute oil or gas for coal, lowering emissions.
+This could allow developing countries to replace coal with oil or gas, lowering emissions.
 In the long-run, however, if less polluting technologies are delayed, this substitution might have no long-term benefit.
 Carbon leakage is central to climate policy, given the 2030 Energy and Climate Framework and the review of the European Union's third carbon leakage list.

-Border adjustments, tariffs and bans

-Policies have been suggested to address concerns over competitive losses experienced by countries that introduce a carbon tax versus countries that do not.
-Border tax adjustments, tariffs and trade bans have been proposed to encourage countries to introduce carbon taxes.

-Border tax adjustments compensate for emissions attributable to imports from nations without a carbon price.
-An alternative would be trade bans or tariffs applied to such countries.
-Such approaches could be inadmissible at the World Trade Organization.
-Case law there has not provided specific rulings on climate-related taxes.
-The administrative aspects of border tax adjustments have been discussed.